 - If you are unsure of who to contact, or if you feel uncomfortable calling Campus Safety or the Counseling office directly, please use the form provided on the right to share any information concerning an incident, crime, unsafe activity, or just general concerns.
 Campus Safety will then promptly investigate the issue and provide follow-ups as appropriate.

 IF YOU SEE SOMETHING, SAY SOMETHING.

 CARE ABOUT YOURSELF AND OTHERS; MAKE AN IMPACT!

 - All reporting may be done anonymously, however, please consider providing your contact information if a given situation requires urgent attention.

 - The filing of a report does not constitute that a crime was committed.
 Campus Safety uses the data provided in reports as “information only,” and may – at its discretion – share said information with the University counseling office or local law enforcement.

 - Information transmitted via "REPORT IT" does not go on your student record.

-- DOE regulations and the Clery Act require that reported crimes be recorded and made publicly available via the institution’s “Daily Crime Log,” however all personally identifiable information is absent from this record and the campus is not alerted when the "Daily Crime Log" is updated - it is simply available for view inside the Campus Safety Office.
+- DOE regulations and the Clery Act require that reported crimes be recorded and made publicly available via the institution’s “Daily Crime Log,” however all personally identifiable information is absent from this record, and the campus is not alerted when the "Daily Crime Log" is updated - it is simply available for a view inside the Campus Safety Office.